HaomingChen1998/Portfolio-Project/Statistics/README.md

 - If not overlapping, and I can draw a stright line in between, then log regression (Linear classification)
 2. Clustering problems: K-Means Clustering, Hierarchical Clustering
 3. Regression problems: Linear Regression, Polynomial Regression, Random Forest, Decision Tree
+  - Accuracy measured by following:
+  - R-Square: goodness of fit
+  - Adjusted R-Square: 40% means only 40% of the y variable are explained by the x variables.
+Meaning I need to add more correlated x variables to improve the model.
+If I added a new x variable, and I want to know if this new x variable is correlated to the y variable, I can compare the old adjusted r square with the new adjusted r square.
+If the new adjusted r square is higher, then it indicates there is correlation and more of y are explained by x variables.
+Note that correlation != casuation.
+  - MAE:
+  - MSE:
+  - RMSE:
 4. Time Series problems: ARIMA, Prophet